helorem/skill-tester/README.md

 ## Description
 Skill Tester is an user interface to create question sets, and display them.

-Is is a volunteer project and was made for IT HR recruting process at for CapFi Tech.
+Is is a volunteer project and was made for IT HR recruting process at CapFi Tech.

 ## Requirement
 This project was optimized for Nginx.
 It could run with another WebServer, but not the deploy system.